PerduGames/TagsOff/README.md

 Options?

--Search only in the scene or project.
+Search only in the scene or project.
--Create or not a .txt file with tags.
+Create or not a .txt file with tags.
--Show or not the standard Unity tags.
+Show or not the standard Unity tags.

 How to use?